pavliskonecny/Garmin_message_replacer/readme.txt

 DON'T FORGET to make a backup before replacing original file Use of this program is on your own risk!
+In my case I found that maximum length of message can be 43 characters.
+If you use "signature" as "send from my Garmin" the max length of message will be shorter about.
 It was tested with device Garmin Edge530 and Windows 10.
 Enjoy!